letsdothis2003/Customer_Churn_System/README.md

 2. After splitting the data, go to the Application Layer and run the program
 ![image](https://github.com/user-attachments/assets/2fe40a5b-a7aa-4988-952f-7a04369eafba)

-3. A screen will pop up
+3. A screen or GUI will pop up as seen here.

 ![image](https://github.com/user-attachments/assets/3e84cd72-8443-4186-951d-9a3d66672e48)

 4. input the data of the customer you suspect will leave.